Introduction

 Keep in mind that giving candidates a positive experience is of the utmost significance.
 Your ability to maintain candidates’ interest and engagement will make all the difference.

 These sound tactics might assist you in transforming what at first appears to be a significant negative into a fantastic chance to hire top people.
-What other effects do you anticipate these layoffs will have on hiring in the near future?
+What other effects do you anticipate these recruiting layoffs will have on hiring in the near future?
 Tell us in the comments section below.

 Prioritize staff retention